Alejandroq12/video-player/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Form Validator <a name="about-project"></a>
+# 📖 Custom Video Player <a name="about-project"></a>

-Form Validator is a website that uses JavaScript to save data in the local storage, allows you to calculate the number of seats/price, it shows the occupied seats and the selected ones.
-It has a simple interfaces as it was only created to practice DOM manipulation.
+This is a custom video player created to practice CSS, HTML, and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>